Fourches81/Visual-C-Runtime-Error/README.md

 # Visual-C-Runtime-Error
-LMMS on Windows 7 >> Launcher Default because … Microsoft Visual C++ Runtime Library Problem !!
+LMMS on Windows 7 >> Launcher Default because … "Microsoft Visual C++ Runtime Library" Problem !!

+Contains Message Error
+<< This application has requested the Runtime to terminate it in an unusual way.
+Please contact the application's support team for more information. >>